ClickHouse/ClickHouse/docs/en/sql-reference/functions/introspection.md

 **Returned value**

-- Array which first element is source code filename and the line number in this file delimited by colon.
-And from second element, inline functions' source code filename and line number and function name are listed.

-- Array with single element which is name of a binary, if the function couldn’t find the debug information.

-- Empty array, if the address is not valid.
+- An array whose first element is the source code filename and line number in the file delimited by a colon.
+From the second element onwards, inline functions' source code filenames, line numbers and function names are listed.
+If the function couldn’t find the debug information, then an array with a single element equal to the name of the binary is returned, otherwise an empty array is returned if the address is not valid.
 [Array(String)](../data-types/array.md).

 **Example**